 The report says half of all environmental grants are awarded to large national organizations with budgets of $5 million or more.
 Sharing the wealth with smaller groups can result in bigger "wins" overall for the environment, says Dorfman.

-Dorfman says what he calls the 'funding ecosystem' is out of balance, when big-money philanthropists focus mostly on what's happening in Congress with environmental and climate-change issues.
-He hopes the report opens donors' eyes.
+What Dorfman calls the "funding ecosystem" is out of balance, he says, when big-money philanthropists focus mostly on what is happening in Congress with environmental and climate-change issues.
+This report should open donors' eyes, he adds.

-"We hope that it sparks imagination, and that it encourages people to shift more dollars to grassroots environmental efforts that are really connected to communities on the ground - and that that leads to a shift in the policy environment, on environmental issues."
+"We hope it sparks imagination and encourages people to shift more dollars to grassroots environmental efforts that are really connected to communities on the ground, and we hope that leads to a shift in the policy environment on environmental issues."

 The report, "Cultivating the Grassroots: A Winning Approach for Environment and Climate Funders," is at www.ncrp.org.

 Health and Wellness

 California's medical aid-in-dying law is back in court.
 Three patients with disabilities and two doctors are asking to intervene in a lawsuit …

 A new federal jobs program aims to mobilize tens of thousands of young Americans to address the growing threats of climate change.
 The American …

 Little Priest Tribal College in Winnebago says its student body and campus are growing - and so are its options for people to study in STEM fields…